 Businesses of any size use their supply chain function to purchase items either to manufacture finished goods or to provide services.
 Before a purchasing department can purchase material in SAP, the department's unique infrastructure must be configured.

 To design a structure that best meets a business's needs, you need to understand the SAP organizational structure and the decisions a purchasing department needs to make.

 SAP Purchasing Organizational Structure

-Every purchasing department is unique, but the organization structure defined within SAP will allow a company to adopt best practices in order to maximize the benefits of the system.
+Every purchasing department is unique, but the organizational structure defined within SAP will allow a company to adopt best practices in order to maximize the benefits of the system.

 - Purchasing Organization - This is the highest level of the purchasing infrastructure.
 A purchasing organization is defined as a group of purchasing activity that is associated with all or a specific part of the enterprise.

 If a company has a large number of locations that are geographically independent then each area may have their own purchasing organization.
 However, a small business with one or two locations may only use one purchasing organization.

-- Purchasing Group - The purchasing group can be defined as a person or group of people dealing with a certain products or group of products that are purchased through the purchasing organization.
+- Purchasing Group - The purchasing group can be defined as a person or group of people dealing with certain products or group of products that are purchased through the purchasing organization.

 In larger organizations, there are often groups of purchasing professionals in the purchasing department who work with certain suppliers or types of suppliers.

 There are a number of purchasing documents that are used by purchasing departments in SAP.